ArchipelagoMW/Archipelago/worlds/generic/docs/plando_en.md

     direction: both
 ```

-1. These connections are decoupled so going into the lake hylia cave shop will take you to the inside of cave 45 and
+1. These connections are decoupled, so going into the Lake Hylia Cave Shop will take you to the inside of Cave 45 and
-   when you leave the interior you will exit to the cave 45 ledge.
-Going into the cave 45 entrance will then take you to
+   when you leave the interior you will exit to the Cave 45 ledge.
+Going into the Cave 45 entrance will then take you to
-   the lake hylia cave shop.
-Walking into the entrance for the old man cave and Agahnim's Tower entrance will both take
+   the Lake Hylia Cave Shop.
+Walking into the entrance for the Old Man Cave and Agahnim's Tower entrance will both take
-   you to their locations as normal but leaving old man cave will exit at Agahnim's Tower.
+   you to their locations as normal but leaving Old Man Cave will exit at Agahnim's Tower.
-2. This will force a nether fortress and a village to be the overworld structures for your game.
+2. This will force a Nether fortress and a village to be the Overworld structures for your game.
 Note that for the
    Minecraft connection plando to work structure shuffle must be enabled.